Hiroreco/enreco-archive/recap-data/texts/other-writings/maven-in-blue.md

 <!-- title: Maven in Blue -->

-Here's the full poem for Maven in Blue:
 "And thus, in a field of wilting lilacs
 Two black wings grew upon her back
 Tearing through flesh, her blood soaking in